molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 </blockquote>

 If you use new syntax features, do so consciously and mind the consequences.
-New syntax raises the bar and may thwart previous efforts of supporting older browsers.
+New syntax raises the bar and may thwart previous efforts to support older browsers.

 To use the optional chaining operator safely, we can apply the knowledge from [detecting support for dynamic imports](#detecting-support-for-dynamic-imports).

-We can either [transpile it using Babel with @babel/preset-env](https://babeljs.io/docs/babel-plugin-proposal-optional-chaining) – both in the modern and the legacy build.
+We can either [transpile it to more robust syntax using Babel with @babel/preset-env](https://babeljs.io/docs/babel-plugin-proposal-optional-chaining) – both in the modern and the legacy build.

 Or we detect the browser support by using optional chaining and setting a flag.
 If the browser parses the code and sets the flag, we load the modern build that may use optional chaining right away.